MicroEJ/docs/SDK6UserGuide/limitations.rst

 - build the Java artifact of Applications and Add-On Libraries.
 - execute the tests of a project with the Simulator.
 - execute the Artifact Checker on a project.
+- load of the VEE Port from the dropins folder.
 - run Applications with the Simulator.

 Therefore, it does not support all the features of the SDK 5, especially: